bostdiek/MassAgnostic-JetTaggers/README.md

 # Mass Agnostic Jet Taggers
+Layne Bradshaw, Rashmish K. Misha, Andrea Mitridate, and Bryan Ostdiek

-Explore the different methods to decorrelate jet mass from ML taggers.
+This project explores the benefits of different methods to decorrelate the jet mass from a machine learning jet tagger.
+The paper can be found at [https://arxiv.org/abs/1908.08959].

 ## Getting started
 For reproducibility, we have included the environment we used.